cmhl93/book-summaries/becoming-a-better-programmer/part1/part1summary.md

 ### When to Write Tests

+  * The term TDD (test-driven development) is conflated with test-first development
+  * The test-first cycle is:
+    1. Determine the next piece of functionality you need.
+    1. Only then implement that functionality, in the simplest way possible.
+    1. This is the important part that's often overlooked: now tidy up the code.
+Refactor unpleasant commonality.
+Restructure the SUT to have a better internal structure.
+    1. Go back to step 1 and repeat until you have written passing test cases for all of the required functionality.
+  * This is a great example of a short, feedback loop.
+    * It is often referred to as the red-green-refactor cycle in honour of unit-test tools that show failing tests as a red progress bar, and passing tests as a green bar.

 > **Key:**  Write tests as you write the code under test.
 Do not postpone test writing, or your tests will not be as effective.

 ### When to Run Tests